benwatson/docs/lod/vm-profiles.md

 Virtual machine (VM) profiles in Lab on Demand (LOD) are used in lab profiles.
 VMs in LOD use either Hyper-V or VMware as the hypervisor.

 ## Supported Operating Systems
-For information which operating systems are supposed by Hyper-V and VMware, click below:
+For information which operating systems are supported by Hyper-V and VMware, click below:

 ### Hyper-V